theantichris/WordPress-Plugin-Boilerplate/README.md

 ## View

-There is a View class provide to introduce some MVC functionality to the framework and make it simpler to create pages.
-To create a view place a PHP file into the /views/ directory that displays the HTML.
+There is a View class provide to introduce some MVC functionality to the framework and make it simpler to create pages and other output.

+To create a view place a PHP file that displays the HTML into the /views/ directory.

-Assign the path to the file to $view_path.
+Assign the file name to $view_file.
 If you need to pass any data to the View assign it to an associative array to the $view_data property.

+View::render must be echoed.

-Ex.: View::render( $view_path, $view_data = null )
+Ex.: echo View::render( $view_file, $view_data = null )

 ## Settings
 You can create options for your plugin using the Settings class.